 All amounts held in Pension Accounts are invested in the CINSF Conservative (Default) Fund.
+The Trustees, on advice from Actuaries and in consultation with the Board, can transfer the Pension Accounts to another CINSF Fund.

 Contribution Rates

 Compulsory Contributions

 The rate of contribution required to be made is the same for you and for your employer.
 It is a percentage of your earnings.
 Your earnings include: